As Major League Baseball begins to play ball again, advertisers clamor for ad time - KESQ

 Major League Baseball’s opening day will be even more impactful than usual this year.
 Thursday’s games will take place in a nation hungry for normalcy.
 And while this truncated season is not “normal” at all, it is like a gift basket for millions of people who want to see live sports back on TV.

-The MLB is the latest league to resume play with lots of Covid-related adjustments.
-ESPN will carry the Yankees at the Nationals at 7pm ET and the Giants at the Dodgers at 10pm.
+The MLB is the latest league to resume play with lots of Covid-related adjustments — and at a time when cases and hospitalizations are rising in many states.
+ESPN will carry the Yankees at the Nationals at 7 p.m.
+Eastern time (with Dr. Anthony Fauci throwing out the first pitch in Washington) and the Giants at the Dodgers at 10 p.m.
+There will be more games this weekend on Fox, MLB Network and TBS.
 Check out the full broadcast schedule here.

 Pent-up demand?

-TV networks have high hopes for a mostly homebound audience.
-Ratings for the recent preseason games were strong.
-“Nobody knows if a pent-up demand of sports viewers actually exists, but MLB advertisers are banking that it does, and have been flocking to the regular season at an unprecedented pace,” SBJ’s John Ourand wrote Wednesday.
+The networks have high hopes for a mostly homebound audience.
+Ratings for the recent preseason games were very strong.
+“Nobody knows if a pent-up demand of sports viewers actually exists, but MLB advertisers are banking that it does, and have been flocking to the regular season at an unprecedented pace,” John Ourand of Sports Business Journal wrote Wednesday.

 Great advice